 Plastic packaging is less durable and environmentally friendly than glass.

 Raw, unfiltered honey; U.S. Grade A. Thick and easy to spread on foods like biscuits and toast.
 Has a pleasant flavor.
 Large 3-pound jar for a reasonable price.

 Comes in plastic jars that aren't sealed very well.
 Not organic.
 A few owners found the label confusing and question if it's pasteurized.

 Not only is it delicious and sweet, but the right honey is good for you.
 It can be rich in nutrients and antioxidants, soothe your throat, and possibly even help lower your blood pressure.
-Honey comes in a wide variety of flavors, no two jars taste exactly the same, and it is recognized as the only fresh food that doesn’t spoil.
+Honey comes in a wide variety of flavors with no two jars tasting exactly the same, and it is recognized as the only fresh food that doesn’t spoil.

 If you’re looking for honey that has all of these benefits, you need to find raw honey.
-Raw honey is different from regular honey because it hasn’t been pasteurized and filtered to the point of eradicating most of its beneficial properties.
+Different from regular honey, raw honey hasn’t been pasteurized and filtered to the point of eradicating most of its beneficial properties.
 Many types of regular honey also contain unhealthy additives like high-fructose corn syrup.